sigmaris/webmon/README.md

 This will create the database tables used for storing results.

-Then, run the website checker component as above, which will create the topics in Kafka.
+Then, run the website checker component as above, which will create the topics in Kafka for its given website keys.

 Then, run the recorder component in recording mode: